nabiskii/MedLife-IFN582-Website-using-Flask-Jinja-HTML-and-CSS/README.md

 Change the contents of config.py file and use your own MySQL user and password.

+# To trigger the errors

+## 404
+Edit the URL to add a random route that doesn't exist.

+## 500
+Click on trigger 500 in the footer.

 # Usernames and Passwords

 ADMIN: sysadmin - test1234<br>